LUYUJIA/Python-Crawler/Images/description.md

-This file is used to save results.
+This folder is used to save results.